JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/08-Appendable--Semigroup-to-Monoid.md

 # Appendable

-These type classes often take two instances of a given type and 'append' them into one instance.
+These type classes often take two values of a given type and 'append' them into one value.
 In other words:
 ```purescript
 append :: forall a. a -> a -> a
 append a1 a2 = --definition
 ```
 The definition of "appending" depends on the context and the type.
-One could also think of these type classes as "reducing" two instances of the same type down into one instance of the same type.
+One could also think of these type classes as "reducing" two value of the same type down into one value of the same type.

 ## Examples

 One example is `String`.
-Two String instances can be 'appended/reduced' into one instance by
+Two String values can be 'appended/reduced' into one value by
 - concatting them together: `append "hello " "world" == "hello world"`

 Another example is `Boolean`.
-Two Boolean instances can be 'appended/reduced' into one instance via the usual suspects:
+Two Boolean values can be 'appended/reduced' into one value via the usual suspects:
 - `true && true == true`
 - `false || true == true`

 A third example is `Int`.
-Two instances of `Int` can be 'appended/reduced' into one instance.
+Two values of `Int` can be 'appended/reduced' into one value.
 How?
 One could
 - add them: `1 + 1`
 - multiple them: `2 * 2`